DaniilAszn/DaniilAszn/README.md

 <h1 align="center">Daniil Adamov</h1>

 ## 🧑 About me:
 Hi!
-I am a student at the Higher School of Economics (specialty - applied mathematics and informatics), intern at Mar and an data analyst at Skillra (career and job market navigator).
+I am a student at the Higher School of Economics (specialty - applied mathematics and informatics), intern at Mars and an data analyst at Skillra (career and job market navigator).
 I'm interested in data science and its mathematical background.
 Here I share my educational materials and projects related to mathematical modeling, data analysis, etc.

 ## 💪 Skills:
 - **IT**: Python, Excel, SQL, Power BI, Airflow, Docker, Markdown